 1. Business strategy and business acumen

 How to develop it: Find a coach or mentor.
-And - if you’re a senior leader in your business, offer to support your learning and development team!
+And, if you’re a senior leader in your business, offer to support your learning and development specialists.

 2. Technology and learning solution know-how